 Floppycatter Recommended

-I’ve heard good things about Boxiecat, and it has a couple of mentions on the Floppycats Facebook page.
-It’s 100% natural clumping clay with no added fragrances, and it’s hypoallergenic and vet-recommended too.
+I’ve heard good things about Boxiecat, and it has a couple of mentions the Floppycat’s Facebook page.
+It’s 100% natural clumping clay with no added fragrances and is hypoallergenic and vet-recommended.

 Lightweight Kitty Litter

-Some kitty litter are designed to be lightweight.
-There’s no real benefit to your cat here, but it’s more about the benefit to you – it’s easier to store and move around, and if you’re buying in bulk online then shipping costs might be lower too.
+Some kitty litter is designed to be lightweight.
+There’s no real benefit to your cat here.
+Still, it’s more about the benefit to you – it’s easier to store and move around, and if you’re buying in bulk online, then shipping costs might be lower too.

-Lightweight litter are either natural ones – such as the Swheat Scoop – or they are specially-designed clay litter that mix in other materials that are lighter than clay is normally.
+Lightweight litter is either natural ones – such as the Swheat Scoop – or they are specially-designed clay litter mixed in with other materials that are typically lighter than clay.

-These may be safe, but you need to be careful and check the full list of ingredients – sometimes they aren’t actually revealed, and just called a ‘proprietary blend’.
-Remember that your cat will naturally inhale and ingest litter in small quantities, so you need to be very careful when choosing a litter to use.
+These may be safe, but you need to be careful and check the complete list of ingredients – sometimes, they aren’t revealed and are called a ‘proprietary blend.’
+Remember that your cat will naturally inhale and ingest litter in small quantities.
+Hence, you must be very careful when choosing a litter.

-Also, unless your kitty is a particularly tidy cat, lightweight litter are more prone to being kicked up out of the box.
-Bear that in mind as you may need to do more cleaning.
+Also, lightweight litter is more prone to being kicked up out of the box unless your kitty is an exceptionally tidy cat.
+Bear that in mind, as you may need to do more cleaning.

 Tidy Cat Lightweight Litter